-Meg will mark the Group Performance predominantly as a Product.
+Meg and Theron will mark the Group Performance predominantly as a Product.
 However, process and product cannot nor should not always be separated.
-Hence, Meg will take Peer Review and Self-Evaluation of the process into consideration when finalizing the Group Performance mark.
+Hence, your tutor will take Peer Review and Self-Evaluation of the process into consideration when finalizing the Group Performance mark.
 Both staff and students will be asked to evaluate presentations in accordance with these Criteria:

-- 1. a serious engagement, beyond clichés, with some relevant theories and/or historical rehearsal and performance practices of your chosen practitioner(s); - 2. an ability to select pertinent examples from the practitioner's legacy; - 3. a clarifying and imaginative form of communication that shows, amongst other things, a thoughtful approach to rudimentary props and costume; - 4. a demonstration of how the practitioner's ideas and methods are being used to interpret the scene: - 5. the quality of a well-rehearsed performance (for example, if relevant, lines should be delivered from memory); - 6. a consideration of the relation(s) between on the one hand, the performers and performance, and on the other hand, the spectators. - 7. evidence that the outcomes have been delivered through group interaction and problem-solving; - 8. fulfilling the remit within the given time frame.
+- 1. a serious engagement, beyond clichés, with some relevant theories and/or historical rehearsal and performance practices of your chosen practitioner(s); - 2. an ability to select pertinent examples from the practitioner's legacy; - 3. a clarifying and imaginative form of communication that shows, amongst other things, a

+- thoughtful approach to rudimentary props and costume; - 4. a demonstration of how the practitioner's ideas and methods are being used to interpret the scene; - 5. the quality of a well-rehearsed performance (for example, if relevant, lines should be delivered from memory); - 6. a consideration of the relation(s) between on the one hand, the performers and performance, and on the other hand, the spectators. - 7. evidence that the outcomes have been delivered through group interaction and problem-solving; - 8. fulfilling the remit within the given time frame.

 Self-Evaluation and Peer Review (SEPR): on Moodle (Content & Resources) you will find a SEPR form to fill out regarding your own and your peer's contribution to the performance process.
-The SEPR form is to be submitted to your Convener at the Week 10 performance event.
-The form is neither mandatory, nor marked, but provides an important guide for your markers.
+The SEPR form is to be submitted to your Convener by email by 5pm on the day of your final tutorial i.e. 19 November.
+The form is mandatory but not marked; it provides an important guide for your markers.

-The SEPR form will inform the mark for the Group Performance (20%) in the following way: if it suggests that a student's individual contribution is more than 5 marks above or below the overall group mark, and Meg agrees that this is an accurate assessment, then the group mark WILL NOT be awarded to that student.
+The SEPR form will inform the mark for the Group Performance (20%) in the following way: if it suggests that a student's individual contribution is more than 5 marks above or below the overall group mark, and your tutor agrees that this is an accurate assessment, then the group mark WILL NOT be awarded to that student.
 Instead, an average of the student's individual mark and the group mark will be entered.
 For example: